 After years of traditional academic study in classical music, at the first edition of Q3A in 2017, it was really the ultimate experience to dive into spontaneous improvisation with fellow musicians.
 That’s why we try to integrate this personal communicative momentum into all of our formats.

 To date, we only know most of our colleagues digitally.
-Of course, this circumstance also has its advantages, namely being able to talk shop quickly and across all distances.
-But at some point, it made sense to seek out a common, physical stage.
-Since then, this has in turn also led to unexpected new projects.
+Of course, this circumstance also has its advantages: being able to talk shop quickly and across all distances.
+But it made sense to seek out a common, physical stage at some point.
+Since then, this has, in turn, also led to unexpected new projects.